HereticWay/DXVKStateCacheBank/README.md

 - Flyway migrations
   - One .sql file migration (V1)
   - And one Java migration (V2)
+- Dockerization

 # What's not completed
 Because of time constraints I couldn't finish every planned functions:
 - HTTP Basic Authentication.
-Currently users have to specidy a password but it will be stored in plain text and never gets used later.
+Currently, users have to specify a password, but it will be stored in plain text and never gets used later.
 The program doesn't authenticate any endpoints.
 - Automatic Newman black-box tests
 - Validate User profile pictures
 - Validate cache files properly in byte level.
-Currently the program pipes all cache files through dxvk-cache-tool for validation.
+Currently, the program pipes all cache files through dxvk-cache-tool for validation.
 If it returns an error code, then the cache file is sure not valid.
 This is not the best practice in my opinion, but was a fast solution.